Kid Literature blog

 The weather forecast you may have noticed is often wrong.
 In fact it is only right half the time.

-Remember that year it rained all the time?
-As soon as that tune got to number one in the music charts it never stopped raining, in fact it poured from the heavens day and night.
+Remember that March it rained every day?
+(2007) As soon as that tune got to number one in the music charts it never stopped raining, in fact it poured from the heavens day and night.
 Some tune about 'brella ella's'.
 I'm not going to name that tune.
-In case the rains come back again.
+Well.. just in case.

-Saying that we did get a full week of glorious sunshine at some point that same Summer.
+Saying that, we did get a full week of glorious sunshine at some point that same Summer.
+And that never happens these days.
 So I will try not to be too English and complain about the weather too much.
 I shall complain about the time instead.
 Yes, those sleep robbing gits!
 They do us out of an hour's sleep in March.

-Bungee jumping in Honolulu?
+The possibilities include bungee jumping in Honolulu?
 Scuba diving in the Maldives, or climbing up Mt Kilimanjaro?
-Actually that all sounds wonderful but how it would really go is someone like this :
+Actually that all sounds wonderful if you are fit and full of energy but how it would really might be something like this :

-I would have a lazy morning in bed with the sun singing through welcoming the day in.
+A longer lazy morning in bed will start the day as the sun's rays peak through the window welcoming the day in.
 The blissful thought of knowing I'm not going anywhere in a hurry or doing anything in particular sounds like perfection to me.
-Just taking the time for myself to have a mosey around the garden, speak to the cats/kids when I bump into them and the only thoughts would be what time would be best to go on a nature walk later that day, and choosing art material for my next project while watching the sun go down.
+Just taking the time for myself to have a mosey around the garden, speak to the cats/kids when I bump into them and the only thoughts would be about which nature walk to go on that day.
+Or finishing off that book I was meaning to read.
+Later on that day looking forward to watching the sun go down and watching the flames of your chiminea until bedtime.

 Time